studio24/design-system/README.md

 composer require --dev studio24/design-system
 ```

 If you already have this in your project then just run `composer install` to download the files.
+To update your copy of
+the the design system library files run `composer update`

 To build the design system website files: